radio-astro-tools/spectral-cube/docs/developing_with_spectralcube.rst

 using the `joblib <https://joblib.readthedocs.io/en/latest/>`_ package.
 Builtin methods in :class:`SpectralCube` with the `parallel` keyword will enable using joblib.

-New methods can take advantage of these features by using creating custom functions to pass to :meth:`SpectralCube.apply_function_parallel_spatial` and :meth:`SpectralCube.apply_function_parallel_spectral`.
-These methods expect functions with a data and mask array input, with optional `**kwargs` that can be passed and expect an output array of the same shape as the input.
+New methods can take advantage of these features by creating custom functions to pass to :meth:`SpectralCube.apply_function_parallel_spatial` and :meth:`SpectralCube.apply_function_parallel_spectral`.
+These methods accept functions that take a data and mask array input, with optional `**kwargs`, and that return an output array of the same shape as the input.

 Unifying large-data handling and parallelization with dask